Most Helpful Review

 Compared 12% of the time.

-3CX IP PBX is a software-based phone system that works with SIP standard based IP Phones, SIP trunks and VoIP Gateways to provide a full PBX solution without the inflated cost and management headaches of a proprietary PBX.
+3CX is a software unified communications solution available on-premise for Windows and Linux; virtualized with VMware, Hyper V and KVM; or in the Cloud with Google, Amazon, Azure and more.
+3CX works with SIP standard based IP Phones, SIP trunks and VoIP Gateways to provide a full PBX solution without the inflated cost and management headaches of a proprietary PBX.

-Not just a phone system, 3CX is a full, Unified Communications solution which includes softphone and smartphone clients for Windows, Mac, Android & iOS, a web client, integrated WebRTC-based video conferencing, corporate chat, call center features, and more.
-You can even integrate it with your favourite CRM application.
+3CX offers a full, suite of UC features including softphone and smartphone clients for Windows, Mac, Android & iOS, a web client, integrated WebRTC-based video conferencing, chat, call center features, website Live Chat & Talk and more.
+You can even integrate it with your favorite CRM application.